2025 algal bloom in South Australia: Summer plan and other support

 Surf Life Saving beach patrols funded by state and federal governments are to be posted at eight beaches seven days a week all through the summer, showing safe places to swim between flags on the beach.
 A new Beachsafe app was launched on 12 October.
 Clean-up crews funded by the SA government will inspect around 23 coastal locations between North Haven to Goolwa daily.
 On 13 October, the state and federal governments launched the $15m "Coast is Calling – Dining Cashback program", which offers $50 to up to 300,000 people dining at beachside establishments.
 On 14 October, the SA Government announced a $16m support package for fishing and marine industries, offering grants of up to $275,000 to each eligible business.
 On the same day, the state and federal governments jointly announced their Algal Bloom Summer Plan, which includes $102.5 million in total to address the problem, which includes: $20.6 million towards environmental restoration; $17.3 million for monitoring and research; $48 million for businesses and communities along the coast; and another $16m to boost recreation and tourism at the coast.

+At a forum on 29 January 2026, Environment Minister Lucy Hood said that around $48 million was being provided by government to support coastal communities and businesses, and additional resources had been deployed to the southern Yorke Peninsula, to clean up beaches and test the water twice weekly.
+The government was continuing to provide vouchers under its "Coast is Calling" travel scheme, of which around 4,500 had been used on the Yorke Peninsula, and around 6,000 dining cashback vouchers had been redeemed.

 Government inquiries

 Senate inquiry

 A Senate inquiry was set up on 23 July 2025, led by Sarah Hanson-Young, with the Senate Standing Committees on Environment and Communications.
 It published its report on 11 November 2025.
 Western Australian senator Varun Ghosh and South Australian senator Karen Grogan were vice-chairs.

 On the opening day of the inquiry, the committee heard that the state was unprepared for the disaster.
-It has held public hearings in Adelaide, Port Lincoln, Ardrossan, and Victor Harbor.
+It held public hearings in Adelaide, Port Lincoln, Ardrossan, and Victor Harbor.
 Kaurna Yerta Aboriginal Corporation, in its submission to the inquiry, said that the government's response had been "too slow" and it had not engaged enough directly with First Nations people.

 The 207-page report identified the "limitations of existing research and monitoring programs", and included 14 recommendations, including that the federal government delineate specific responsibilities for all three levels of government.
 It said that the failures in monitoring and communications had led to significant delays, leaving South Australia poorly prepared to deal with the "ecological disaster".